 - Extend Volume is disabled for C drive, because Unallocated is nonadjacent to it.

-- Extend Volume greyed out for drive E, because Unallocated is on its left side.
+- Extend Volume greyed out for drive E, because it's on the right of the Unallocated space.

 - If drive D is FAT32, both Shrink and Extend Volume is unavailable.